MenoData/Time4J/README.md

 Plans for next release:
 -----------------------

 There are still many features missing.
 For the next release especially more time zone support is planned, including the support of CLDR-features like "z" in format patterns for time zone names.
+A strong focus will also be more english translations and documentation.

 Downloads:
 ----------